-- Incrementally adoptable, so that you can drop it into an existing app today.
+- Incrementally adoptable: You can drop it into an existing app today.

-- Universally compatible, so that Apollo works with any build setup, any GraphQL server, and any GraphQL schema.
+- Universally compatible: Apollo works with any build setup, any GraphQL server, and any GraphQL schema.

-- Simple to get started with, so you can start loading data right away and learn about advanced features later.
+- Simple to get started with: Start loading data right away and learn about advanced features later.

-- Inspectable and understandable, so that you can understand exactly what is happening in your app.
+- Inspectable and understandable: Interrogate and understand exactly what is happening in an application.

-- Built for interactive apps, so your users can make changes and see them reflected immediately.
+- Built for interactive apps: Application users make changes and see them reflected immediately.

-- Small and flexible, so you don’t get stuff you don’t need.
+- Small and flexible: You don’t get stuff your application doesn’t need.

-- Community driven, because Apollo is driven by the community and serves a variety of use cases.
+- Community driven: Apollo is driven by the community and serves a variety of use cases.

 The docs for Apollo Client are mainly written using the React integration, but most of the examples work no matter where you use Apollo.
 The docs are broken into five distinct sections to make it easy to find your way around:

-- Essentials, which outline everything you need to know in order to get started quickly.
+- ESSENTIALS: Outlines everything you need to know in order to get up and running quickly.

-- Features, which go over all of the amazing things you can do with Apollo Client.
+- FEATURES: Details the amazing things you can do with Apollo Client.

-- Advanced, which showcase some of the advanced capabilities of Apollo Client that your app may need.
+- ADVANCED: Covers the more advanced Apollo Client capabilities that your app may need.

-- API, to act as an entry point to find API details for Apollo Client and React Apollo.
+- API: Full API details for Apollo Client and React Apollo.

 We believe that using GraphQL should be easy and fun.
-One of the ways Apollo is designed for this is that if you can write your query in GraphiQL, it’ll work with Apollo Client!
-Because it doesn’t assume anything beyond the official GraphQL specification, Apollo works with every GraphQL server implementation, for every language.
-It doesn’t impose any requirements on your schema either!
-If you can send a query to a standard GraphQL server, Apollo can handle it.
-You can find a list of GraphQL server implementations on graphql.org.
+One of the ways that Apollo supports this is that you can write your queries in GraphiQL and they will just work with Apollo Client!
+Because Apollo Client doesn’t assume anything beyond the official GraphQL specification, it works with every GraphQL server implementation, for every language.
+Apollo Client doesn’t impose any requirements on your schema either!
+If you can send a query to a standard GraphQL server, Apollo Client can handle it.
+You can find a list of GraphQL server implementations at graphql.org.